 In addition to these buyers, you may also have nosy neighbors and unqualified buyers.
 As a seller, you need to take that into consideration if you want unqualified buyers walking around your house.

-According to NAR (National Association of Realtors), 51% of buyers found their home on the internet, 34% found their home utilizing a Realtor and 8% from a yard sign or open house sign!
+According to NAR (National Association of Realtors), 51% of buyers found their home on the Internet, 34% found their home utilizing a Realtor and 8% from a yard sign or open house sign!

 A seller may be opening their home up for a very small percentage that the home may sell from this marketing activity.
-It is a known fact that agents utilize open houses to pick up new clients.
+It is a known fact that agents utilize an open house to pick up new clients.
 If a buyer does come to an open house, and they end up working with that agent to buy a home somewhere else!

 Are There Benefits of an Open House?

-There may be benefits to an open house and it is up to a seller and their agent is if it is worth the risk of having an open house.
+There may be benefits to an open house and it is up to the seller and their agent is if it is worth the risk of having an open house.
 Open houses may be the “norm” in certain communities and there are certain circumstances when an open house can be beneficial.
 There are certain communities and neighborhoods that require specific for sale signs and open house signs and all Realtors need to comply in these neighborhoods.

 If a home is vacant, and literally has no personal effects, then an open house can be beneficial.
-I have been to listings which are staged but are vacant, and having open houses with this scenario is beneficial.
+I have been to listings that are staged but are vacant, and having open houses with this scenario is beneficial.
 The potential buyer can see the home with furnishings and are able to imagine themselves in the home.
 Additionally, homes that are staged are neutral and do not have the seller’s personal effects in the home.

 Another benefit of an open house is that it will receive increased exposure.
-There are buyers that can search online for open houses and drive by’s as well.
+There are buyers that can search online for open houses and drive-bys as well.
 If they see an open house in a neighborhood, they may take the time to preview the home.